“An informative, poignant, and ultimately uplifting account of healing.” – Kirkus Reviews

-A traumatic childhood led to a life burdened by negative feelings.
+A traumatic childhood led to a life burdened by a negative self-image.
 But what truths lie undiscovered in the wreckage of the past?

-Justin Long never felt good enough.
+Justin Long never felt comfortable in his own skin.
 After years of physical and psychological abuse from his parents, he was a self-loathing stranger to love.
 But at thirty-two, he faced up to the fact that his existence had become a downward spiral of alcoholism and despair.

 The Righteous Rage of a Ten-Year-Old Boy is an invigorating true story.
 If you like tales of overcoming hardship, and gaining tools to improve your own life, then you’ll love Justin B. Long’s inspirational memoir.